Make a difference. It is not that hard. Start a habit of making another person’s day. Every day.

 - Make a new friend.

-- Buy a token gift for a depressed friend.
+- Buy a small gift for a depressed friend.

-- Phone or email someone to say, “I care.”
+- Phone or text someone to say, “I care.”

 - Visit an elderly person who is a shut-in.

-- Write a thank you note telling someone you appreciate him or her.
+- Write a thank you note telling someone you appreciate them.

-- Make your brother or sister’s bed without him or her knowing who did it.
+- Make your brother or sister’s bed without them knowing who did it.

 - Do a chore that is not normally your responsibility.